RulinShao/cse599/policies.md

 - All students are expected to ask questions and participate in paper discussions in person.
 Please email the course staff if you are unable to attend class in person.

 ### Paper review (15%)
+**Due 11:59pm on Friday, May 2**

-- We will provide the list of papers for the paper review.
+We will provide the list of papers for the paper review.
 Check here for instructions for paper review.
 The paper review should not be longer than 2 pages.
 Submit the paper review via GradeScope.
 Also, to see some more samples for paper reviews you can check the open review website https://openreview.net.
 For example, these are sample reviews from the most recent ICLR conference: https://openreview.net/group?id=ICLR.cc/2025/Conference

 ### Research proposal (25%)
+**Due 11:59pm on Tuesday, June 3**

 Write a 4-page research proposal paper describing a line of research in NLP.
 The research proposal should be about a new project that would extend a clearly identified past research contribution.
 The research proposal should:
 - Build upon or extend what was done in the past work;
 - Address challenges or weaknesses in the past research;